-GGNB Ph.D. students may participate in a Designated Emphasis, a specialization that might include a new method of inquiry or an important field application.
-The Designated Emphasis is awarded in conjunction with the Ph.D. degree and is signified by a transcript designation; for example, a "Ph.D. in Nutritional Biology with a Designated Emphasis in Biotechnology."
+GGNB PhD students may participate in a Designated Emphasis, a specialization that might include a new method of inquiry or an important field application.
+The Designated Emphasis is awarded in conjunction with the PhD degree and is signified by a transcript designation; for example, a "PhD in Nutritional Biology with a Designated Emphasis in Biotechnology."
 The GGNB is currently associated with two Designated Emphasis programs.
-Please see below for more details on each of these programs or visit https://gradstudies.ucdavis.edu/programs/designated-emphases for a listing of all Designated Emphases at UC Davis.
+Please see below for more details on each of these programs or visit https://grad.ucdavis.edu/designated-emphases for a listing of all Designated Emphases at UC Davis.